 The CUDOS Physicists might have found a solution to these limitations with optical circuits that are made of chalcogenide glass.
 This special glass is used today in ultrafast telecom networks transferring information at the speed of light.

-The team, in collaboration with physicists from the Unversity of Sydney’s Australian Institute for Nanoscale Science and Technology (AINST), the Australian National University (ANU) and RMIT University, have managed to integrate optical circuits with more traditional silicon-based chips.
+The team, in collaboration with physicists from the Unversity of Sydney’s Australian Institute for Nanoscale Science and Technology (AINST), the Australian National University (ANU) and RMIT University, has managed to integrate optical circuits with more traditional silicon-based chips.

 “The breakthrough here is this realization that we can actually interface, we can integrate that glass onto silicon and we can interface from silicon to the glass very efficiently – we can harness the best of both worlds,” - Professor Eggleton (CUDOS Director and ARC Laureate Fellow Professor Benjamin Eggleton from the University of Sydney) said.